 Nothing in this Deed shall prevent any student of the University involved in the provision of the Resources or the University from providing any thesis or paper to an examiner for assessment provided that ALHR may require the thesis or paper to be submitted to examiners in confidence where Confidential Information is involved.

-Subject to clause 8.2, a party to this Deed may not publish or disseminate any Material relating to the Resources unless:

-the party obtains the other party's prior written consent, which consent must not be unreasonably withheld, or

-if the consent is reasonably withheld, 9 months has passed since the consent was first requested in relation to the Material or 9 months has passed from the termination or expiration of this Deed, whichever is the earlier.

-In the event that a party does not advise the other party that it objects to the publication or dissemination of any Material within 14 days of a request it shall be deemed to have consented to the publication or dissemination.

-The University shall ensure that its students comply with the provisions of clause 8.3.
+[ALHR Comment to the University: ALHR will either own or have a licence enabling it to use the Materials therefore it is not necessary (nor is it practical) for consent to be obtained each time it wishes to use the Materials].

 Notwithstanding any other provision of this Deed the University shall not be required to provide to ALHR any Material, including but not limited to questionnaire returns, tape recordings and interview transcripts, which contains data in which persons who are respondents to questionnaires and subjects of interview are identifiable.